dfki-ric/nav2_ground_consistency_costmap_plugin/README.md

 **Footprint Configuration:**

 - If a footprint is configured in your costmap (via Nav2 parameter `footprint`), it will be used
-- If no footprint is configured, a **default circular footprint (0.5m radius)** is automatically used
+- If no footprint is configured then the clearance operation will be skipped.
 - To customize, add this to your costmap config:
   ```yaml
   costmap: